-The results of liposuction are permanent and the new contoured body shape will remain, however weight gain will increase the patient’s overall size.
+The results of liposuction can be long-lasting if accompanied by a stable weight.
+Significant weight gain post-surgery can affect the contoured body shape achieved through liposuction.
 Aging, pregnancy and other lifestyle factors may also contribute to a change in results, so maintaining a healthy lifestyle is key to optimal results long term.

 Do listen to your body

 You know your body best and how well it heals.
 Some patient’s recovery from cosmetic procedures such as liposuction is relatively quick, while others need more time to allow their body to rest and heal properly.
 The doctors at Cosmos Aesthetics provide patients with detailed post-surgery instructions on how best to recovery from certain procedures.
 It is important to take these in account, but we do encourage those patients to listen to their own body too.